dreamRs/shinyWidgets/README.md

 ## Overview

-This package offers custom widgets and other components to enhance your shiny applications.
+This package provide custom widgets and other components to enhance your shiny applications.

 You can replace classical checkboxes with switch button, add colors to radio buttons and checkbox group, use buttons as radio or checkboxes.
 Each widget has an `update` method to change the value of an input from the server.